Community Portrait

 BCA and Fujifilm have provided participants, through artist led workshops, the opportunity to produce individual community portraits, which were culminated into a Community Portrait exhibition featuring AI.

-The exhibition features over 200 portraits of Bedford locals taken by local school-age children, Bedford College students, community groups and professional photographers, creating a ‘Community Portrait’ of the town.
+The Community Portrait exhibition features over 200 portraits of Bedford locals taken by local school-age children, Bedford College students, community groups and professional photographers, creating a ‘Community Portrait’ of the town.
 It explores the history of photography from 1840s glass-plate techniques, through to current digital techniques, and onwards towards to a potential future involving AI.
 It showcases the Bedford community through their own portraits, whilst inviting the viewer to reflect on the art of image-making through the decades and beyond.

 Participants were inspired by visits to state-of-the-art facilities, the latest technologies provided by Fujifilm House and their own relationships and connections in the community.
 They learnt about the local heritage of photography and the links with Fujifilm who have be present in Bedford and a key employer over the last 40 years.

-Not only does the exhibition feature traditional photography, but it explores the dramatic shift in traditional mediums to the use of AI, with AI exhibit ‘J.E.S.S.’
+Not only does the Community Portrait exhibition feature traditional photography, but it explores the dramatic shift in traditional mediums to the use of AI, with AI exhibit ‘J.E.S.S.’
 (Just Exploring Systemic Stereotypes) created by artists Arnab Chakravarty and Fergus Laidlaw.

 J.E.S.S. is an interactive installation that sparks curiosity and invites playful, hands-on exploration of how Al models interpret people.
 Situated within an exhibition exploring photography’s evolution, the installation invites viewers to interact with nostalgic tools — a hybrid of a projector and a scanner.
 Participants select photographs of the local community taken by human photographers and feed them into the machine.
 An Al image-to-text model translates the visuals into words.
 It displays them on a monitor for visitors to read.
 This collection of disconnected phrases and isolated terms then serves as a prompt for an Al text-to-image model to try to recreate the photograph.